Decision-Aware Conditional GANs for Time Series Data

 \section{Decision-Aware Time Series Conditional Generative Adversarial Network}

-In this section, we will discuss the framework of DAT-GAN.
-Let $(r_1,\ldots, r_T)$ denote a multivariate time series, where $r_t$ is a $d$-dimensional column vector.
-Let $x_t$ denote an $m$-dimensional multivariate {\em time-series information vector}, summarizing relevant information up to time $t$, including information that could affect the data after $t$.
-Let $R_{t,k} = (r_{t+1}, \ldots, r_{t+k})$ denote a {\em $k$-length block after time $t$}, where $k\in \{1,\ldots,K\}$, and $K$ is the number of look-ahead steps to generate.
-The $R_{t,k}$ blocks can overlap with each other for different $t$ and $k$.\footnote{In finance, $r_t$ could be the asset returns at day $t$.
-Since asset returns are affected by the past information of the market, $x_t$ could be the past asset returns, volatility, and other technical indicators. $R_{t,k}$ could be the $k$-days forward asset returns.}
+Let $(r_1,\ldots, r_T)$ denote a multivariate time series, where $r_t$ in time $t$ is a $d$-dimensional column vector.
+Let $x_t$ denote an $m$-dimensional {\em time-series information vector}, summarizing relevant information up to time $t$.
+Let $R_{t+1:t+k} = (r_{t+1}, \ldots, r_{t+k})$ denote a {\em $k$-length block after time $t$}, where $k\in \{1,\ldots,K\}$ is the $k$th look ahead step, and $K$ is the total number of {\em look-ahead steps} to generate.
+Since in applications such as finance the sample size is very limited, we let the $R_{t+1:t+k}$ blocks overlap with each other for different $t$ and $k$, in order to fully utilize the samples.
+In finance, $r_{t+1}$ could be the asset returns at day $t+1$, $x_t$ the past asset returns, volatility, and other technical indicators, and $R_{t+1:t+k}$ the $k$-days forward asset returns (see Figure~\ref{fig_overlapped_sampling3}).